Mir Shams-ud-Din Araqi: Career in Kashmir

 From Herat, Araqi traveled to Multan and eventually arrived in Kashmir at around 1483.
-He was greeted by Sultan Hasan Shah.
+He was greeted by Sultan Hasan Shah and subsequently resided in Kashmir for 8 years.
 Initially taking the role of an ambassador, he eventually became an independent religious missionary.
+Araqi established himself in various khanqahs or other venues during his stay and attracted followers to his order.
+However, Araqi also faced several political conflicts with other scholars in the royal court during this period.
+Around 1491, Araqi left Kashmir to return to Durusht but appointed one of his students, Mulla Ismail, to lead the order.